 The Early Years Service carries out regular safeguarding checks in all settings.
 This is to assure us that settings are compliant and meet the statutory welfare requirements as set out in the Early Years Foundation Stage statutory guidance.
 This includes level 3 training for all designated safeguarding leads and update training for all other staff every 2 years.
 Each setting, when inspected will receive a judgement on safeguarding.
-This will either be 'safeguarding is effective' or 'safeguarding is ineffective'.
+This will either be 'safeguarding is effective' or 'safeguarding is ineffective'

 If safeguarding is ineffective, then the overall Ofsted judgement would be inadequate.
-We have no settings with this grade.
-In all settings currently with an inspection judgement safeguarding is effective.